TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 O. “Live programs” means CPE activities that provide for direct interaction between faculty and participants and may include lectures, symposia, live teleconferences, workshops, etc.

-Q. “Monitor dangerous drug therapy” means to review the dangerous drug therapy regimen of patients by a pharmacist clinician for the purpose of evaluating and rendering advice to the prescribing physician regarding adjustment of the regimen.
+P. “Monitor dangerous drug therapy” means to review the dangerous drug therapy regimen of patients by a pharmacist clinician for the purpose of evaluating and rendering advice regarding adjustment of the regimen.
 “Monitor dangerous drug therapy” includes:

 (1) collecting and reviewing patient dangerous drug histories;